 In this document, a high-level logical view of the ANITA system is presented and the key structural requirements are identified.
 Each of the ANITA modules is analysed in terms of its functionality and the responsibilities it must deliver.
 The deliverable assumes that the reader is familiar with the User Requirements (Deliverable D4.1).

-This document will also cover key non-functional requirements such as efficiency, interoperability, security and privacy.
+This document will also cover key non-functional requirements such as efficiency, interoperability, security and privacy and ethics (?).
 It will present a detailed analysis of how the user requirements are satisfied by the Functional Requirements gathered in this document and provide the reader with a clear understanding of how the ANITA platform will transition user needs to delivered features.
 Finally, the deliverable will present validation criteria to be employed in determining the quality of delivery of the final ANITA platform.

 The outcome of this work is the definition of system-level requirements that will be used as input for the design of the overall system architecture.
 The timeline of the task resulting to this deliverable expands from the 1st until the 9th Month of the project.